UMAprotocol/UMIPs/UMIPs/umip-152.md

 5. UMA token holders reveal their votes during the reveal period.
 6. After the reveal period, the settlement value is `0`.
 The Zodiac module receives the settlement value and deletes the invalid proposal.
 7. Elon loses his bond and Alice receives her bond back and a portion of Elon's bond.

+### Emergency Administrative Action
+1. The DAO includes an emergency multi-sig that can override any proposal.
+2. DAO member Alice has a great idea to steal all of the money in the treasury for herself and writes some Ethereum transactions that would execute her idea.
+3. Alice holds a Snapshot vote during a holiday when people aren't paying attention and bribes enough voters to get majority approval.
+4. Alice submits the proposal to the Zodiac module governing the Gnosis Safe and notes in the explanation that the proposal was approved on Snapshot and includes a link to the Snapshot results.
+Alice includes a bond with her proposal.
+5. The signers on the emergency multi-sig are alerted in time and delete Alice's proposal.
+6. The DAO votes on new rules that would prevent incidents like this in the future.

 ## Security considerations